rgeraldes24/hyperion/docs/security-considerations.rst

 Still, such functions may be called by other contracts as part of on-chain operations and stall those.
 Please be explicit about such cases in the documentation of your contracts.

-Sending and Receiving Zond
+Sending and Receiving Quanta
 ===========================

-- Neither contracts nor "external accounts" are currently able to prevent someone from sending them Zond.
+- Neither contracts nor "external accounts" are currently able to prevent someone from sending them Quanta.
-  Contracts can react on and reject a regular transfer, but there are ways to move Zond without creating a message call.
+  Contracts can react on and reject a regular transfer, but there are ways to move Quanta without creating a message call.
   One way is to simply "mine to" the contract address.

-- If a contract receives Zond (without a function being called), either the :ref:`receive Zond <receive-zond-function>` or the :ref:`fallback <fallback-function>` function is executed.
+- If a contract receives Quanta (without a function being called), either the :ref:`receive Quanta <receive-quanta-function>` or the :ref:`fallback <fallback-function>` function is executed.
   If it does not have a ``receive`` nor a ``fallback`` function, the Zond will be rejected (by throwing an exception).
   During the execution of one of these functions, the contract can only rely on the "gas stipend" it is passed (2300 gas)